oasis-tcs/openc2-jadn/outline.md

 | Data-centric protocols are often designed to be Anglocentric | Information-centric types support definition of natural-language-agnostic protocols. |

 ## 2. JADN Types
-JADN types are defined in terms of their characteristics:
+The JADN built-in (base) types are defined in terms of their characteristics:

 | JADN Type | Definition |
 | :--- | :--- |